nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: System Administrator

 The Central Server backs up
-the database (excluding the schema_migrations table and the database schema) and the directories `/etc/xroad/` and `/etc/nginx/sites-enabled/`.
+the database (excluding the database schema) and the directories `/etc/xroad/` and `/etc/nginx/sites-enabled/`.

 Backups contain sensitive information that must be kept secret (for example, private keys and database credentials).
 In other words, leaking this information could easily lead to full compromise of Central Server.
 Therefore, it is highly recommended that backup archives are encrypted and stored securely.
 Should the information still leak for whatever reason the Central Server should be considered as compromised and reinstalled from scratch.